 “During one-on-one interviews with teens and young adults, participants reflected more thoughtfully on their own reactions to Facebook posts about Syrian refugee resettlement, and they sought to better understand the attitudes of others,” says Naffi, a Concordia PhD candidate and 2017 SSHRC Storytellers competition winner.

 “In as little as three or four hours, we saw empathy for the refugees emerge, as well as empathy for those who feel differently.”

-The article is co-authored with Naffi’s doctoral supervisor, Ann-Louise Davidson, associate professor of education in the Faculty of Arts and Science and Concordia University Research Chair in Maker Culture.
+The article is co-authored with Naffi’s supervisor, Ann-Louise Davidson, associate professor of education in the Faculty of Arts and Science and Concordia University Research Chair in Maker Culture.